 Participation in the Plan is at the discretion of the Administrator of the Plan.
-Future participation will be based upon determinations which the Administrator may make in the future, except that, if the proposals to amend the Plan are approved by the stockholders at the annual meeting, the Compensation Committee has determined that it will award Options to purchase 60,000 shares to William M. Stone, President and Chief Executive Officer of Temptronic Corporation.
-No other such determinations have yet been made, so it is not possible to state the benefits which may be awarded to any of our other directors, executive officers or other officers.
+Future participation will be based upon determinations which the Administrator may make in the future, so it is not possible to state the benefits that will be awarded to any of our directors, executive officers or other officers.